anand0xff/TudorArms/README.md

 ## TudorArms

-Some information for residents.

-*There's a problem with residents being responsible for this - they have to be motivated by the campaign.
-Even if we don;t do them all, getting a lot of them will help.
-Boiler water loss contributes to boiler wear and tear majorly, according to Gordon.
-He's started me on my upper division boiler courses this semester.*
+Technical information for residents, gleaned from the master plumber from our boiler servicing company.
+All errors are mine.
+I am not a plumber or a licensed heating person.

+### Water loss is a key factor in shortening boiler life.
+### Our boiler lost 2,000 gallons in the 2019-2020 season.

+If your radiator makes tinkling noises, it might be spitting water.
+Hissing could mean you have a steam leak.

-**Extend shut-off valve life and control your heat better, save on repairs**
-**Help extend our boiler life, saving TA money in the long run**
+Extend shut-off valve life and control your heat better, and save on repairs.
+Help extend our boiler life, saving TA money in the long run

-## How?
+### How?
 Two ways...

-### 1: Replace nose-cone style with new Vent Rites
+### 1: Replace nose-cone style air venting valve with Vent Rite #1
 ![Valves](RadiatorValvesTxt.jpg)

 [Plumbing and Heating Warehouse](https://www.phwarehouse.com/) sold me some Vent Rite #1's at $27 apiece plus shipping.

-*Point out possible plaster damp near valve (leaks happen at the top - detectable with a finger held just above it when steam's up)*

- *I can't see many residents doing this.
-We could arrange a single plumber visit with cost sharing)*
-#### Replacing these is best done when the heat isn't running (for safety's sake):
-- Close the radiator's shut off valve
-- Remove its cover if it has one
-- Unscrew the old valve
-- Screw in the new one (use pipe thread compound, or teflon tape, but keep it away from the opening)
-- If necessary, get a hole cut in the cover so you can turn the steam control dial in the regulator
-- Replace the radiator cover
-- Re-open the shutoff valve
+Steam and water leaks can damage nearby plaster and wood.
+	*-Hold a finger above the vent valve when steam's up to detect a leak.
+	-Put a dry paper towel under the vent valve and the shutoff valve to detect drips.*

+I replaced mine when the heat wasn't running, on a warm day (for safety's sake).
+A plumber might be brave enough to do this at other times.
+Instructions are on the inside of the Vent-Rite box, if you are feeling a bit DIY (no explicit or implied guarantees from me, though!).

+My Vent-Rite #1 reduces the radiator heat a lot when it's white setting dial is turned off all the way off (turn gently, lowering numbers, till it stops.
+It might overshoot the "1" slightly, and look like it's at 8 or 7).
+If it's fully open (8) it might spit and hiss.
+I lower the dial until it stopped hissing, at around 3 or 4 on the dial).

 ### 2: Be kind to your shut-off valve
 Using the shut-off valve frequently wears it out.
-It also loses water and steam if the packing nut comes loose.
+In addition, it is only meant to be completely off, or fully open (backed off 1/2 a turn from the hard open stop).
+It can spit water and steam if the packing nut works loose.
 Does it rattle when you open or close it?
-This is easily fixed in minutes!
-Is your plaster damp around it?
+It shouldn't.
+Get its packing nut tightened.
+I tightened one packing nut, but got nervous at how much torque I had to apply.
+I did reduce the leak rate.
+The master plumber tightened it considerably more and stopped the leak.
+He knows what he's doing.

 ![Shutoff](ShutoffRad.jpg)

-### Boiler water loss last season totalled 2,000 gallons.
-Water loss is a major factor in boiler wear and tear.
+**A concluding comment: clanking and banging are not part of normal steam heat operations, but it takes iterated summer maintenance/repair sessions to reduce or eliminate these.**